 If the rules surrounding divorce seem taxing in Ohio, it is a much more difficult process in several other states where divorcing parties may be required to observe waiting periods—some for more than 500 days.

 If your spouse has found someone else and you think your marriage is over, you may want to consult an experienced divorce Ohio attorney before confronting your spouse.
 Your lawyer can advise you whether or not using adultery as grounds is right for your case and will review with you how you can get the evidence needed to prove your case.

-When making important decisions about your finances, your children and your lifestyle, it is important to separate your emotions from rational thinking about your future.
+When making important decisions about your finances, your children, and your lifestyle, it is important to separate your emotions from rational thinking about your future.
 The divorce and family law attorneys at the law firm of Slater & Zurz LLP will help you to do this and will guide you through every step of filing for divorce.
 They will share options that may turn out to be more beneficial for you and your children.
-Contact them at 1-888-534-4850 for a free initial consultation or fill out a FREE CASE REVIEW form her on the website.
+Contact them at 888-534-4850 for a free initial consultation or fill out a FREE CASE REVIEW form here on the website.